castynet-studios/pms-fe/README.md

 ### Opening a PR

-1. Make sure to mention the issue you were working on eg #1
+1. Make sure to mention the issue you were working on eg closes #1 or closes #3
 2. Make sure your branch does not have any conflicts with the main branch